Will the Spurs cover the spread vs. the Lakers? Promo Codes, Betting Trends, Records ATS

 Spurs Betting Records & Stats

-- San Antonio has combined with its opponents to score more than 230.5 points in 11 of 22 games this season.
+- San Antonio has combined with its opponent to score more than 233.5 points in nine of 23 games this season.

-- The average total for San Antonio's games this season has been 230.8, 0.3 more points than this matchup's over/under.
+- The average over/under for San Antonio's matchups this season is 231.3, 2.2 fewer points than this game's point total.

-- The Spurs have been chosen as underdogs in 21 games this year and have walked away with the win two times (9.5%) in those games.
+- The Spurs have been underdogs in 22 games this season and have come away with the win two times (9.1%) in those contests.

-- San Antonio has a record of 2-19, a 9.5% win rate, when it is set as the underdog by -105 or more by sportsbooks this season.
+- This season, San Antonio has won one of its 13 games, or 7.7%, when it is the underdog by at least +230 on the moneyline.

-- The moneyline set for this matchup implies San Antonio has a 51.2% chance of coming away with a victory in the contest.
+- The moneyline set for this matchup implies San Antonio has a 30.3% chance of walking away with the win.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!